Skip to main content

 • atmosphere

-• “The gritty, full 3D industrial sci-fi aesthetic is pure perfection, featuring detailed mechs and powered armor that look functional and brutal, atmospheric biomes like snowy outposts, jungle-choked planets, and derelict colonies, plus destructible environments that feel raw, lived-in, and oppressively dangerous.”
+• “The gritty, full 3D industrial sci-fi aesthetic is pure perfection: detailed mechs and powered armor that look functional and brutal, atmospheric biomes like snowy outposts, jungle-choked planets, and derelict colonies, plus destructible environments that feel raw, lived-in, and oppressively dangerous.”

-• “On a serious note, this game is impressively immersive due to the atmospheric attention to detail put into the world, including sounds and all effects such as splatter effects, ricochets, blasts, and weapon firing; the audio design is exceptional and complements the visuals perfectly.”
+• “On a serious note though, this game is impressively immersive via the atmospheric attention to detail they've put into the world, the sounds, all of the effects (splatter effects, ricochets, blasts, weapon firing) and I don't just mean the visuals, this game sounds really great too.”

 • “Menace is great with deep and well thought out mechanics and very few bugs but is a little light on content due to its current early access state and has a tone and atmosphere that can be a bit inconsistent.”